Yes, at Least One Great Company Operates This Way

-Operations Management relies on long term thinking, which is important because the future is long-term.
+Operations Management relies on long-term thinking, which is important because the future is long-term.
 Long-term thinking is a challenge for companies that focus on quarterly reporting however, companies that do long-term thinking seemed to mostly make short-term goals also.
-I’m thinking of Apple Computer who spends their effort looking far into the future while also simultaneously accomplishing short-term goals.
+I’m thinking of Apple Computer who spends its effort looking far into the future while also simultaneously accomplishing short-term goals.
 Whether you are an insurance company, a manufacturer of automobiles, or a government it is always advantageous to look into the future.
 The funny thing about long-term thinking is that it leads to achieving short-term goals.

 Standardize all Processes on their Best Practices